What are the Diversity in Tech Awards?

 The winner of the data scientist award will be from a small, medium or enterprise level company and will be able to balance technical nuances across domains of data, math/stats, machine learning and software as well as connecting them to business context and value.
 They must demonstrate how they have taken ownership of key workflow areas such as data acquisition, data quality, prioritising which aspects are most important, presentation of results and have a big picture vision that is followed by her team.
 Judges will look for characteristics and examples of curiosity, business understanding, passion, innovation, intuition and technical acumen.

-Each year, the Diversity Impact Award will recognise one not-for-profit organisation that has demonstrated exceptional initiative to promote diversity in the workplace.
+Each year, the Diversity in Tech Impact Award will recognise one not-for-profit organisation that has demonstrated exceptional initiative to promote diversity in the workplace.

 Grace Hopper Award